+44 (band): Cancelled second studio album and hiatus (2008–09)

 Further August 2007 dates were postponed.
 Hoppus stated the band had decided to re-enter the studio in preparation of a second studio album.
 Hoppus and Barker spent the remainder of the year in discussions with record companies before announcing that the planned next +44 album would see its release via Interscope Records.
 According to journalist Joe Shooman, little work commenced on the album.
 Barker started releasing hip-hop remixes on May 9, 2008, and he hoped to collate his growing collection of remixes with a bunch of new tracks on which he was working.
 Eventually, the project became a solo album, with Barker producing it all himself.
 By the following August, Hoppus began recording material for a possible solo studio album at Opera while Barker worked on his solo too, although the duo continued to work together.

 In September 2008, Barker and collaborator Adam Goldstein (DJ AM) were involved in a plane crash that killed four people, leaving the two the only survivors.
-Barker sustained second and third degree burns and developed post-traumatic stress disorder, and the accident resulted in sixteen surgeries and 48–hour blood transfusions.
+Barker sustained second and third degree burns and developed post-traumatic stress disorder, and the accident resulted in sixteen surgeries and 48-hour blood transfusions.
 DeLonge visited Barker in the hospital, and an October 2008 visit at Opera Music laid the grounds for what was to be Blink's reunion.

 After Blink-182 reunited in February 2009, Hoppus told Alternative Press that +44 was on hiatus, although in an interview with Blunt Magazine in March 2009, he indicated that it would continue.

-During an interview with Hoppus' side-project Simple Creatures, Wall of Sound asked him if he would ever consider reuniting +44 to play shows again, to which he replied:
+In 2019, during an interview with Hoppus' side-project Simple Creatures, Wall of Sound asked him if he would ever consider reuniting +44 to play shows again, to which he replied:

+In 2024, Blink-182 performed the first verse and chorus of "When Your Heart Stops Beating" during the One More Time tour.

 Musical style and influences

 +44's original electronic influence is an undercurrent throughout the band's music, although electronic has been overtaken by guitar.
 Many tracks display a traditional punk sound (with a much more melodic touch), but also highlight electronica as a key influence.
 Many critics noticed the similarity between the sound of the music of +44 and Blink-182's final album before their break-up, Blink-182 (2003).
 Its similarity is featured by the soft verse and loud chorus explosion as heard on their single "Stay Together for the Kids".

-The band's debut studio album was largely inspired by other bands such as The Postal Service, Missing Persons, and The Cure.
+The band's sole studio album, When Your Heart Stops Beating, was largely inspired by other bands such as The Postal Service, Missing Persons, and The Cure.
+The album has been described stylistically as pop-punk, emo pop, and alternative rock.